FREE Shipping On All Orders

 Butcher Paper

-• Sizing agents alkyl ketene dimer (AKD) or rosin
+• Sizing agents, such as alkyl ketene dimer (AKD) or rosin

 • Wax or PE coating